WEREMSOFT/raylib-wiki-fork/Compile-for-Android.md

 To build your raylib game for Android you need a different compiler than the one that comes with raylib installation, actually, you need a set of tools.
-Those tools are basically the Android SDK and Android NDK that can be install from Android Studio's built in SDK Manager.
+Those tools are basically the Android SDK and Android NDK that can be installed from Android Studio's built in SDK Manager.

 ### Installing Android tools